τοῦτον τὸν νόμον ὁ θεὸς τέθεικεν καὶ φησίν "εἰ τι ἀγαθὸν θέλεις, παρὰ σεαυτοῦ λάβε."

-Additionally, I have broad interests in ethical theory.
-I have interested in everything from metaethics to applied ethics.
-In metaethics I have written on expressivism and vagueness.
-In applied ethics, I have written on issues concerning enhancement and sport.
+I have broad interests in ethical theory ranging from metaethics to applied ethics.
+In metaethics I have written on expressivism and vagueness, while in applied ethics I have written on issues concerning enhancement and sport.
 When it comes to normative ethics/value theory, I think that Plato got most things right.
-According, I often write on papers that defend his seemingly implausible views.
+I often write on papers that defend his seemingly implausible views.
 For instance, I recently argued that courage involves not just a resistance to pain and fear, but a resistance to pleasure and desire as well.
-I also have an interest in classics and the ways in which heroic values differ from the values of a moral system.
+I also have a deep love of classics: I'm fascinated by the differences between Homeric/Heroic values and modern conceptions of morality.

 Before entering WUSTL, I earned an M.A. in Philosophy at the University of Missouri-St. Louis and a B.A. in Philosophy and Humanities at the University of Northern Iowa.
 While at UNI I was a varsity member of their NCAA Division 1 wrestling team.

-The links on the side will lead you to more information about my dissertation, publications, and C.V.
+The links on the side will lead you to more information about my publications and C.V.

 You can contact me at NichBaima [at] Gmail [dot] com